-Our Men and Women in Havana
+Our Men And Women In Havana

 In 2016, over 600,000 U.S. residents visited Cuba.
 If there is no U.S. diplomatic mission in Havana, who will provide those visitors with consular services when they need them?
 Every year, the embassy processes visa requests from over 50,000 Cubans seeking to travel to the United States as immigrants or visitors.
 If the embassy is closed, who will process those visas?

 Whatever injured U.S. and Canadian diplomats seems to have stopped, so personnel serving on the island do not appear to be in imminent danger.
-It took 55 years to restore diplomatic relations with Cuba after President John F. Kennedy severed them in 1961.
+It took 55 years to restore diplomatic relations with Cuba after President Dwight D. Eisenhower severed them in 1961.
 It would be a serious blunder to precipitously cut them again without good cause, sacrificing the important benefits that normal relations provide.